Guerrilla Army of the Poor: Formation

 In the aftermath of the 1954 Guatemalan coup d'état a series of leftist insurgencies began in the Guatemalan countryside, against the United States-supported military governments of the country.
 A prominent guerrilla group among these insurgents was the Rebel Armed Forces (Spanish: Fuerzas Armadas Rebeldes, FAR).
 The FAR was largely crushed by a counter-insurgency campaign carried out by the Guatemalan government with the help of the U.S. in the late 1960s.
 Between 2,800 and 8,000 FAR supporters were killed, and hundreds of leftists in urban areas were kidnapped, assassinated, or disappeared.
 Those of the FAR's leadership that had survived this campaign came together to form the EGP in Mexico City in the 1970s.
-These leaders included Ricardo Ramírez (whose nom de guerre was Rolando Morán) and Julio César Macías (known as César Montes), both Ladinos, and a number of Indigenous Mayan leaders.
+These leaders included Ricardo Ramírez (whose nom de guerre was Rolando Morán), Julio César Macías (known as César Montes), both Ladinos, Luis Augusto Turcios Lima, a former military officer trained in the School of the Americas, and a number of Indigenous Mayan leaders.
+The EGP primarily worked out of the Ixcan region and received wide spread support from the indigenous populace there.